IleaHeft/olduvai-optical-map-analyzer/README.md

 irys-duf1220 is a set of tools for utilizing data produced by the Irys system to analyze structural variation in DUF1220 containing genes

 # Getting Started
+You will want to run types of analysis.

+You will want to analyze the results of **molecule to reference** alignments, with multimatch on.

+You will also want to analyze the **molecule to contig - contig to reference** alignments, in order to recover information for certain genes (e.g. NBPF19) for which very little information is recovered with the molecule to reference approach.

+### Analyze the molecule to reference data

 All of the individual scripts have been packaged into a single script, _irys-analyzer.sh_ with an accompanying _config.sh_ script to set various parameters and file paths.
 The script will automatically analyze both HLS region and CON1 region variation.